Checklist of Pre-Departure Requirements:

 Every Georgetown student who is a U.S. citizen and traveling internationally to study is required to register with the nearest U.S. embassy or consulate through the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
 Registration will make a student’s presence and whereabouts known should it be necessary to contact them in an emergency.
 Non-U.S. citizens can use the same link to subscribe to travel alerts and warnings for their destination.
 Register here.

 Georgetown University partners with International SOS to provide guidance and advice on worldwide travel, security, and medical issues.
 All Georgetown students traveling abroad for academic purposes are required to register their program-related and independent travel with the International SOS MyTrips system.
 MyTrips is a secure online travel registration system that enables Georgetown administrators to proactively contact travelers and provide support in the event of an emergency.
-Instructions for enrollment are available here.
-Create your account here.
+Please review the instructions for ISOS enrollment and create your ISOS account.